phamtrantri/momic-template/README.md

 - babel-loader uses config in babel.config.json
 - Babel parses the code into an AST, applies presets/plugins and generates plain JS that Webpack can understand (e.g. strip types (preset-typescript), transpile JSX (preset-react), downlevel features (preset-env))
 - Webpack takes that transformed JS, feeds it into its module graph, and continues bundling.

+# Monorepo
+- Each sub package has their own package.json and tsconfig.json
+- The source code under each sub package will look for the dependencies and configurations in the nearest node_modules and tsconfig.json first then resolve upward